+We've covered a lot of ground in Part 1.
 Before we move on to looking at what the sources of evidence say about Jesus, let's summarise what's been covered so far:

-- There is good evidence to say that the Gospels and the letters of Paul were written shortly after Jesus' death. - As a result of this, it is unlikely that these documents would have been subject to much embellishment due to legends and myths developing around Jesus. - We can therefore be confident that the Gospels, on the whole, provide a fairly accurate view of the events in Jesus' life and death. - The historical evidence from inside and outside the bible and from Paul's letters suggests that Christian belief developed very shortly after Jesus death and that it spread very quickly (for a time that had no mass communications) through the Roman Empire. - We also saw that the Gospels and letters of Paul we read today are most likely to be accurate versions of what was written nearly 2,000 years ago. - Finally, archeology provides a generally supportive picture of the places and events mentioned in the Gospels.
+- There is good evidence to say that the Gospels and the letters of Paul were written shortly after Jesus' death. - As a result of this, it is unlikely that these documents would have been subject to much embellishment due to legends and myths developing around Jesus. - We can therefore be confident that the Gospels, on the whole, provide a fairly accurate view of the events in Jesus' life and death. - The historical evidence from inside and outside the bible and from Paul's letters suggests that Christian belief developed very shortly after Jesus death and that it spread very quickly (for a time which had no mass communications) through the Roman Empire.

+- We also saw that the Gospels and letters of Paul we read today are most likely to be accurate versions of what was written nearly 2,000 years ago. - Finally, archeology provides a generally supportive picture of the places and events mentioned in the Gospels.

-In Part 2, we will look at what these sources of evidence tell us about Jesus Himself.
+In Part 2, we will now look at what these sources of evidence tell us about Jesus Himself.